 Retail Food Establishments

 Our Program consists of plan reviews, pre-opening inspections, permits, routine and follow-up inspections of food service establishments, investigation of complaints, and education of food service workers to promote safe food handling practices.
 We also recommend enforcement action based on recorded reports.
-Food service establishments include, but are not limited to, restaurants, bars, daycares, schools, grocery stores, convenience stores, bed and breakfast, hotels/motels, mobile units and concession stands.
+Food service establishments include, but are not limited to, restaurants, bars, daycares, schools, grocery stores, convenience stores, bed and breakfast, hotels/motels, mobile units, concession stands and hospitals.

 Food Salvage Establishments

 Our Program consists of plan review, pre-opening inspections, semi -annual routine inspections, and necessary follow-up inspections under FDA contract.
 We evaluate the condition of the product, general sanitation, and the source of the merchandise.
 Food Salvagers may have two different inspections: one for the retail portion of the operation and one for the wholesale salvage storage and refurbishing portion of the operation.
 The wholesale portion is subject to the FDA contract inspection.

 Wholesale/MFG Foods to conduct plan review, pre-opening inspections, annual routine inspections, and necessary follow-up inspections for food manufacturers/distributors in the state.
 We evaluate the condition of product, the equipment, the manufacturing process, hygienic practices, sanitation, and labeling of product.